SpencerKi/Innovation-Hub/README.md

 # Innovation Hub Repository
 Scripts for the Innovation Hub, Division of Student Life, University of Toronto.
 Primarily written for the UTQAP team, but survey-related scripts should be generalisable to any survey.
-I don't work there anymore, but I'm always happy to help and only an email away!
+I don't work there anymore, but I'm always happy to help and am only an email away!

 ## Analysis
 If everyone absolutely insists on using Microsoft Forms for data collection, the scripts in the Analysis folder can clean their ridiculous output and return useful sample statistics and visualisations.
 I exported .exes of these but no one was using them and we needed space on the Sharepoint so only scripts are left.
 Instructions are as follows: